mircea-pavel-anton/java-image-processing/README.md

 Writing my own parser for the 24-bit BMP file format was... interesting, and a bit more challenging than I expected it to be.

 I have never attempted to implement the `Producer-Consumer` design pattern before, so implementing it now was prime learning material.
-Ideally, I would have implemented my own custom `BlockingQueue`, but i ran our of time and energy.
+Ideally, I would have implemented my own custom `BlockingQueue`, but i ran out of time and energy.

 ## Feedback, suggestions and help